 …For more onomastic trivia, try this list of baby names that can be typed one-handed on a QWERTY keyboard.

-The names below are one-hit wonder names that ranked among the 1,000 most popular U.S. baby names only once — sometime between 1900 and 1909 (inclusive).
+The names below are one-hit wonder names that ranked among the 1,000 most popular U.S. baby names only once — sometime during the first decade of the 20th century (1900 through 1909).

 - 1900 – Luvinia